dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 ## Key Points
 - **One individual** (person) per account, enforced through verification
-- Every individual resident of Earth can have an account, no restriction to gender, nationality, terms with any government or list of individuals
+- Every individual resident of Earth can have an account, **no restriction** to gender, nationality, terms with any government or list of individuals
-- Age 12 is the minimum age to open an account
+- **Age 12** is the minimum age to open an account
-- Every individual is given equal ∑, therefore, equal power
+- **Every individual is given equal ∑**, therefore, equal power
 - Every individual has sole control of their own ∑
 	- Total control over ∑ in Active account
-	- Control of recipient lists for passive accounts
+	- Control of **recipient lists** for passive accounts
 - An individual is not associated with a name, or government ID
 - An individual is associated with multi-point biometric data OR can be socially verified (TBD)
 - Account is a 6-digit base-60 ID, which can be changed any time for a 12∑ fee paid to the Earth Collective's Garden account.